 Does it seem impossible to make a squash soup vegan?
 This vegan butternut squash soup recipe proves otherwise!
 I love to serve this vegetarian butternut squash soup hot with some vegan coconut yogurt over the top and sprinklings of pumpkin seeds and cranberries.
 It’s perfection in a bowl!

 And scroll down below to see the nutrition information on this soup.
 It’s so healthy!

 How to Make Vegan Butternut Squash Soup

-Look, there are several ways to go about making a good butternut squash soup.
+Look, there are several strategies for how to cook butternut squash soup.
 I happen to really like the method that requires roasting the butternut squash first.
 Why?
-Because roasting the squash brings out some of its richer flavors.
+Because roasted butternut squash brings out some of its richer flavors.